Dried Dates – meaning & use in Chinese cuisine

 Preparation: Soak dried dates in cold water for 15–30 minutes before use to rehydrate and remove dust.
 Remove the pit with a small cut – it contains tannins that can become bitter with long cooking times.
 Soaked dates can be eaten as a snack or used for cooking.

-Cooking: For soups and teas: cook for at least 20 minutes to allow the active compounds to infuse into the water.
+Cooking: For soups and teas: cook for at least 20 minutes to allow bioactive compounds to infuse into the water.
 For congee or rice dishes: add whole dates at the beginning and let them cook through.
 For sweeteners: process de-pitted, well-soaked dates into a paste using a blender or food processor.

 Caution & Contraindications